icefoxen/GraphicsEngineInRendy/src/chapter_03.md

 by letting you organize all the resources and node dependencies in one place.
 More importantly, once you DO get it organized properly, `rendy` **takes care of the synchronization and ordering for you**.
-You generally don't have to touch semaphores or fences when drawing with `rendy`, it figures it out on its own based on the information you've given it in the `Graph`.
+You generally don't have to touch Vulkan's semaphores or fences when drawing with `rendy`, it figures it out on its own based on the information you've given it in the `Graph`.
 Even better, it handles the swapchain for you; the whole laborious